shayanderson/lark-framework/README.md

 Now when a model database insert/replace/update method is called the `$refs.fk` constraint above will verify the collection `users.log` field `userId` value exists as a foreign key in the `users` collection field `id` (`_id`).

-> If foreign key constraint verification fails a `Lark\Database\Constraint\DatabaseConstraintException` exception will be thrown with a message like `Failed to insert or update document(s), foreign key constraint failed for "userId"`
+> If foreign key constraint verification fails a `Lark\Database\Constraint\DatabaseConstraintException` exception will be thrown with a message like `Failed to insert or update document(s), foreign key constraint failed for "userId"`.

 > The `$refs.fk` foreign fields (`foreignField`) must always be a MongoDB `ObjectId` and foreign key verification on any other type will fail.